Skip to main content

 VKDB or vitamin K deficiency bleeding is a bleeding disorder which can affect newborn babies.
 The condition is sometimes called by its former name, haemorrhagic disease of the newborn or HDN.
 It is more commonly known as VKDB because it is caused by a lack of vitamin K.

 We need vitamin K in our bodies so that our blood clots normally.
 This allows wounds to heal and prevents excessive bleeding.
-Our bodies make some vitamin K from bacteria in our intestines and the rest comes from our diet.
-Our bodies have a very limited ability to store vitamin K. An adult who is eating a healthy diet usually produces enough vitamin K for their body’s needs.
+Our bodies make some vitamin K from bacteria in our intestines, and the rest comes from our diet.

 To prevent babies from suffering this life-threatening condition, it is standard practise in most developed countries to give supplemental vitamin K to all newborn babies.
 In countries, such as the UK, where vitamin K is given as standard treatment to babies immediately after birth, VKDB is very rare.
 Sadly, where cases of VKDB occur they may have been caused by negligent failure to give vitamin K, or where the parents of a breast-fed baby have refused to consent to their baby receiving vitamin K treatment.